-Clearing opens on 5 July 2021 and closes in late September 2021.
+Clearing opens on 5 July 2022 and closes in September 2022.
 However, remember that the majority of undergraduate courses start in September and that most courses only have limited availability – so you really shouldn’t leave Clearing until the last minute.

-Your UCAS track status will say “You are in Clearing”.
+Your UCAS Hub status will say “You are in Clearing”.